 Michael G. Hait, CG, CGL

 Michael Hait, CG, CGL, is a full-time professional genealogical researcher, writer, and lecturer.
-He has written case studies for several genealogical journals including the Maryland Genealogical Society Journal, the New York Genealogical and Biographical Record, and the National Genealogical Society Quarterly.
-In 2012 Michael won 1st prize in the National Genealogical Society Family History Writing Competition for his article ‘In the Shadow of Rebellions’, exploring descendants of an enslaved woman living in 19th-century Maryland.
-Michael currently serves on the Board of Trustees of the Board for Certification of Genealogists (2016–2019), and formerly served on the Board of Directors of the Association of Professional Genealogists (2012–2013).
-He is co-owner and co-administrator of the Virtual Institute of Genealogical Research.
+He has written numerous case studies for genealogical journals including the Maryland Genealogical Society Journal, the New York Genealogical and Biographical Record, and the National Genealogical Society Quarterly.
+In 2012 Michael won 1st prize in the National Genealogical Society Family History Writing Competition for his article ‘In the Shadow of Rebellions,’ exploring descendants of an enslaved woman living in 19th-century Maryland, and has written and published several books.
+Michael formerly served on the Board of Directors of the Association of Professional Genealogists (2012–2013) and the Board of Trustees of the Board for Certification of Genealogists (2013–2019).